 - a.
 It shall be an unlawful discriminatory practice: - . . . - 9.
-For an employer, labor organization, employment agency or licensing agency, or employee or agent to: - (i) Advertise a job, promotion, or transfer opportunity without stating the minimum and maximum salary for such position in such advertisement.
+For an employer, labor organization, employment agency or licensing agency, or employee or agent to: - stating the minimum and maximum salary for such position in such posting.
 In stating the minimum and maximum salary for a position, the range may extend from the lowest to the highest salary the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion, or transfer opportunity.
-This subdivision does not apply to a job advertisement for temporary employment at a temporary help firm as such term is defined by subdivision 5 of section 916 of article 31 of the New York State Labor Law.
+This subdivision does not apply to a job posting for temporary employment at a temporary help firm as such term is defined by subdivision 5 of section 916 of article